gonzaleznoe/codelouisvilleproject/README.md

 @keyframes (custom glitch i found on codepen)

 **Contact**
-rotates the word (contact) 90deg
+rotates the word (contact) 90deg and it lives on the start of the page.

 .Contact

 .rotate

+**Mobile Nav**
-**Mobile Nav** - rotates the nav 90deg and it lives ond the end of the page.
+rotates the nav 90deg and it lives ond the end of the page.

 .mobile-nav